|Province||Jiāng sū 江苏 'river revive'|

 When tin mining had exhausted all the deposits in the area, the city of Wuxi was given its present name, which means without tin.
 Jasmine tea is produced in this area.
 In both Suzhou and Wuxi, the canals, gardens, and bridges over them feature significantly.
 Kunqu Opera, China's oldest traditional opera is performed here.

 Taihu Lake ➚ near to Wuxi, Jiangsu is a beautiful tourist spot.
 It covers 593,053 acres [2,400 sq kms] but only 7 feet [2 meters] deep, it is nearly round and supplies water to surrounding farmland.
 The lake has an island Dongting Xishan which is worth a visit.
 There are a number of famous, ornamental gardens on the banks (Plum Garden; Tortoise head Garden; Li Garden).
 Close by is Erquan Pool ➚ located within Xihui Park ➚, the water is considered some of the very best in China and the pool has been immortalized by the traditional erhu (Chinese violin) melody “The Moon mirrored in the Pool”.
-Up until recently pollution had started to become a problem but with tough control measures the purity of the water has improved.
+Recently pollution had started to become a problem but with tough control measures the purity of the water has improved.

 On the north bank of Taihu Lake near Yixing are limestone caves at Shanjuan and Zhanggong.
 The caves have impressive stalagmites and stalactites.
 Zhanggong cave is named after the Daoist immortal Zhang Guolao.
 The city of Yixing has a pottery that makes much admired red teapots ➚.
 It also has a fine Confucian temple.